11 Best Sustainable and Ethical Jeans To Flatter Your Body

 Frank and Oak's Ethical sourcing

-Frank and Oak disclose where all of its factories are located and ensure that they meet both external certifications and requirements, as well as their own list of requirements around sustainability.
+Frank and Oak disclose where all of its factories are located and ensure that they meet external certifications and requirements, as well as their list of requirements around sustainability.

-In partnership with Hydro-Less Laundry, Frank and Oak are able to bring you denim that uses 79% less energy, up to 50% fewer chemicals, and up to 95% less water than standard methods.
+In partnership with Hydro-Less Laundry, Frank and Oak can bring you denim that uses 79% less energy, up to 50% fewer chemicals, and up to 95% less water than standard methods.

 Frank and Oak’s Circular denim™ is made using a model that keeps resources in use for as long as possible before they are recycled for a different purpose to reduce resource consumption and minimize waste.
-In the same vein, they also collect worn-out jeans, redirecting them to a fabric recycler who re-spin them into new materials.
+Similarly, they collect worn-out jeans, redirecting them to a fabric recycler who re-spin them into new materials.

 Teaming up with Earth Day Canada Frank and Oak also offsets the carbon emissions created by their eCommerce packaging and shipping through a tree-planting program.

 Warp + Weft is a family-owned denim company creating high-quality denim that’s affordable and eco-friendly.
 Their selection includes styles and options for men, women, and children.
-They also make a great option for anyone looking for affordable ethical jeans or for sustainable plus-size jeans with sizes ranging up to size 24 for women.
+They also make an excellent option for affordable ethical jeans or sustainable plus-size jeans ranging up to size 24 for women.

 Warp + Weft’s fabrics & materials

 Warp + Weft’s denim is made of a blend of cotton, Lycra, and Tencel.

 They skip the environmentally costly bleaching processes and opt for cutting-edge technology that is less harmful and makes them fully compliant with International Social, Environmental & Quality Standards.